 Register parameters N{ERASE} , T{ERASE} and T{OFFSET} define the shape of the line.
 T{ERASE} indicates timeout for erasing N{ERASE} AUs from T{OFFSET} .
 T{ERASE} and N{ERASE} determine the slope of the line.
 T{OFFSET} adjusts the line by moving in parallel on the upper side.
 The card manufacturer shall determine these parameters so that the line is always greater than the erase time of any AUs.
+Actual erase time shall be always less than erase timeout and the slope of the line shall be less than 3 second per AU.

-Figure 4-10: Example Erase Characteristics (Case 1 Toffset=0)
+Figure 4-17: Example Erase Characteristics (Case 1 T{OFFSET}=0)

-The line B illustrated in Figure 4-11 shows another example of erase characteristics.
+The line B illustrated in Figure 4-18 shows another example of erase characteristics.
 The red line indicates the erase timeout value that the host should use.
 Since the time-out is bigger than 1 second, the red line and line B are equivalent.